 - “noisy” colors

 LSD can also amplify your mood.
 If you take acid when you’re feeling good, you may feel more relaxed, happy, or content.
-You may also become exuberant and joyful.
+You may also become unusually excited and joyful.

-If you take acid while you’re upset or angry, you may grow more upset or frustrated during the trip.
-Take your current mood into account before you decide to trip.
+If you take acid while you’re upset or angry about something or someone, you may grow more upset or frustrated during the trip.
+Take your current mood and surroundings into account before you decide to trip.

 Effects on your body

 - dry mouth

 These symptoms should subside completely within 24 hours.